Erika H. James

 Erika H. James is an American academic and businesswoman.
 She is the dean of the Wharton School of the University of Pennsylvania.
 She is both the first woman and the first Black person to lead the business school.
 James is known for her crisis leadership and workplace diversity research.
 James was named dean of the Wharton School at the University of Pennsylvania in February 2020.
 Her term began on July 1 of the same year.

 Early life and education

 Born in Bermuda, James moved to the United States as a child.
 She lived in St. Louis, Missouri, as well as in Texas, where she graduated from high school.
 James' mother was an educator.
 Her stepfather was clinical psychologist Marshall Rosenberg, who influenced her choice to study psychology at Pomona College.

-James earned her MA and PhD in organizational psychology from the University of Michigan.
+James received a Bachelor of Arts with a major in psychology from Pomona College in Claremont, California in 1991.
+She received a Master of Arts and a Doctor of Philosophy in the field of organizational psychology from the University of Michigan in 1995.

 Career

 James' research included work on workplace diversity and managing through a crisis.
 During her graduate education, James took time away from school to work for American Express.

 James has said that she did not expect to work in academia after graduation, but was influenced by an academic advisor to pursue a university job.
 Following graduation, James turned down a number of consulting offers to become an assistant professor at Tulane University's Freeman School of Business and a visiting professor at Harvard Business School.

 James was the president and owner of the Crisis Management Institute, which reported on business crises and provided crisis management training courses for firms and organizations.

 In 2001, James joined the faculty at the University of Virginia Darden School of Business, where she also led the creation of the role of Associate Dean of Diversity.
 She was promoted to Senior Associate Dean for Executive Education in 2012.
 As Senior Associate Dean at Darden, James introduced the Women's Leadership Program.